ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | FQ3-BCL1-ADT | BCL1 | FBM3 |
 | FQ3-BCL2-ADT | BCL2 | FBM3 |

-Three ADT samples are run in three lanes producing three GEX and three ADT libraries.
+Three biological samples are run in three lanes producing three GEX and three ADT libraries.
 These libraries are pooled and sequenced twice.
 The BCL files are de-multiplexed into twelve Seq-Run FASTQ Sets and three FBM FASTQ Sets (each containing GEX and ADT FASTQs).
 Cell Ranger `count` (using feature barcoding) is run three times to produce three FBMs containing both GEX and ADT data.

 ## 9. Hashed-ADT, One Lane per Sample, Single Seq-Run
 ```